FredHutch/sc-training/dask/README.md

 Running in batch mode
 ---

-The grabdask script is useful for building a dask cluster and then trying a number of options on the same cluster.
+The grabdask script is useful for building a Dask cluster and then trying a number of options on the same cluster.
 For production use this is not optimal because the dask cluster will keep running and block resources until manually stopped.
 We prefer batch mode instead and can use the fhdask script with sbatch:

 ```
-> sbatch --tasks=62 --cpus-per-task=2 fhdask nyc-taxi.py
+> sbatch --tasks=32 --cpus-per-task=2 --time=1-0 fhdask nyc-taxi.py

 ```